 In addition to trampolines, there are also foam ball pits, dodgeball games, and regular fitness classes.
-There are frequent activities which can be found online like glow in the dark events after dark.
+There are frequent activities that can be found online like glow-in-the-dark events after dark.
 Socks for Skyzone cost $3 and can be purchased at the ticket counter.

 Hours: 12pm – 7pm

 Cost: 60 minutes $14 / 90 minutes $17 / 120 minutes $22

 18 – Getaway Golf

 Getaway Golf is another fun outing that works for both kids and adults.
 Springfield has you covered if you’re looking to get a mini-golf session in!

 For $10.50 you will be able to play through your choice of two 18-hole courses.
 Some of the highlights include a recreation of the Golden Gate Bridge and St. Louis Arch.
 Once you’re done, head to the Dairy Queen next door and grab some ice cream.